lorefx/TF-Playground/README.md

 ----------

 ###Usage

-Just run
+First of all, the proper datasets data shall be downloaded from the appropriate source, and the files location shall be configured into each executable file.
+As an example, using MNIST will require downloading it in the **mnist** folder and configuring by

+    dset_loader = LoaderMnist("./mnist/train-images-idx3-ubyte",
+                              "./mnist/train-labels-idx1-ubyte",
+                              "./mnist/t10k-images-idx3-ubyte",
+                              "./mnist/t10k-labels-idx1-ubyte",
+                              validation_percent,
+                              limit_images)

+To run an example, just launch

     python <executable>

 where ***executable*** is one of the provided files in the table of the Results section.
 Each executable will try to automatically use all GPUs, or fallback to the cpus if no gpu is available.

-At the end of the run, the filters/neurons are plotted on screen for debug purposes.
+**At the end of the run, the filters/neurons are plotted on screen for debug purposes.**
+To disable this behavior, comment the proper *Display* functions at the end of each executable.

 All results were tested under Arch Linux